Knowing what’s what with mortgages… Can save you money!

 With interest rates so low, you may be thinking of taking the big step into home ownership, ‘moving up’ or even refinancing your existing home.
 If so, knowing what’s what with mortgages can save you money now and in the future.
 You may also want to visit a Bolton mortgage broker if you live local to the area.
 Here’s a mortgage primer to get you going.

 Get pre-approved.
 Many people want the security of knowing they have a pre-approved mortgage before they go house shopping.
 Having a preapproved mortgage helps you focus on looking at houses you can afford and provides the security of knowing you meet the financing requirements of the home you are trying to buy.
+If you need help in getting a mortgage pre approval, Sofi may be able to help you out and give you more information on the process.

 The down payment decision.
 Conventional mortgages do not exceed 80 per cent of the purchase price of a house—you supply the other 20 per cent as a down payment.
 If you don’t have that kind of cash on hand, you can apply for a high ratio mortgage, but it must be insured through Canada Mortgage and Housing Corporation (CMHC) or GE Mortgage Insurance Canada (GE).
 In this case, it’s important to keep in mind that you need to pay an insurance premium typically in the range of 1% to 3% of your mortgage amount.
 This fee may be added to the mortgage amount.